-Outside of raw power, the two main selling points for Nvidia’s RTX-generation of Turing graphics cards was, and still are, ray tracing and deep learning super sampling (DLSS).
-Much like in our comparison of the AMD Radeon VII and Nvidia’s RTX 2080, there is a stark difference between the two cards we’re comparing here: One supports both of these features and the other supports neither.
+Outside of raw power, the two main selling points for Nvidia’s RTX 20 Series graphics cards are ray tracing and deep learning super sampling (DLSS).
+Much like in our comparison of the AMD Radeon VII and Nvidia’s RTX 2080, there is a stark difference between the two cards we’re comparing here: One has hardware supporting these features and the other does not.

-Does this matter when it comes to picking one card over the other?
-It depends.
-The RTX 2060 definitively offers more in terms of an expanded feature set.
-DLSS in particular holds potential to increase the visual quality of a scene and its performance.
-Ray tracing is arguably wasted on a card at the level of the RTX 2060, but it is at least possible and some games may leverage its limited number of RT cores to decent effect in the future.
+Overall, the RTX 2060 definitively offers more in terms of an expanded feature set.
+DLSS, in particular, holds the potential to increase the visual quality of a scene and its performance.
+Ray tracing is arguably wasted on a card at the level of the RTX 2060, but it is at least possible and some games may leverage its limited RT core count to decent effect in the future.

-At this time, though, there are few games that support either or both features and those that do, don’t take great advantage of the technology or deliver an experience that is arguably poorer for their support.
+At this time, there are few games that support either or both features.
+Those that do, don’t take great advantage of the technology or deliver an experience that is arguably poorer for their support.

 Compatibility and price

 Neither the RTX 2060 or the GTX 1660 Ti are monstrous graphics cards that will stress your power supply or the interior design of your PC.
-The 1660 Ti is a much smaller card, however, so would be a better pick for most compact systems built on the mATX or Mini-ITX form-factor.
-You wouldn’t need anything more than a 450-watt or 500-watt PSU in your system for either of these cards.
-400 watts may even be sufficient for the 1660 Ti.
+The 1660 Ti is a much smaller card, however, making it a better pick for most compact systems built on the mATX or Mini-ITX form-factor.
+You wouldn’t need anything more than a 450- or 500-watt PSU in your system for either of these cards.
+Even 400 watts may be sufficient for the 1660 Ti.

 Most modern motherboards should have no problem running either of these cards, and you won’t run into any bottlenecks with PCI Express 3.0 x16 or x8, nor PCI Express 2.0 x16.